CommunityVB/Main/README.md

 - [FluentFTP](https://github.com/robinrodricks/FluentFTP): An FTP and FTPS client for .NET & .NET Standard, optimized for speed.
 Provides extensive FTP commands, File uploads/downloads, SSL/TLS connections, Automatic directory listing parsing, File hashing/checksums, File permissions/CHMOD, FTP proxies, FXP support, UTF-8 support, Async/await support, Powershell support and more.
 - [NAudio](https://github.com/naudio/NAudio): Audio and MIDI library for .NET.
+- [DynamicAudioNormalizer](https://github.com/lordmulder/DynamicAudioNormalizer): Dynamic Audio Normalizer is a library for advanced audio normalization purposes.
+It applies a certain amount of gain to the input audio in order to bring its peak magnitude to a target level (e.g. 0 dBFS).
+However, in contrast to more "simple" normalization algorithms, the Dynamic Audio Normalizer dynamically re-adjusts the gain factor to the input audio.
+This allows for applying extra gain to the "quiet" sections of the audio while avoiding distortions or clipping the "loud" sections.
+In other words: The Dynamic Audio Normalizer will "even out" the volume of quiet and loud sections, in the sense that the volume of each section is brought to the same target level.
+Note, however, that the Dynamic Audio Normalizer achieves this goal without applying "dynamic range compressing".
+It will retain 100% of the dynamic range within each "local" region of the audio file.

 ## Resources